3 January 2022. Related: ARVs, Integrase inhibitors.

 - Raltegravir (tradename Isentress HD or Isentress) is an integrase inhibitor.

 There are now two versions, both of which give the same active amount of drug.

 - New once-daily formulation: 2 x 600 mg tablets.
 (Isentress HD).

-- Standard dose: 1 x 400mg tablet, twice daily.
+- Original twice-daily formulation: 1 x 400mg tablet, twice daily.
+(Isentress)

 - Raltegravir can be taken with or without food.

 - Side effects: diarrhoea, nausea, rash and headache.
 May cause depression (rare).
 Raltegravir is one of the few HIV meds that does not worsen cholesterol or triglyceride levels.
-It also has relatively few drug interactions.

 - Other notes: raltegravir can be used in combination with other drugs that are active to work against nuke, NNRTI and PI-resistant HIV.

 The Patient Information is a simplified summary: what the drug is, why it is used, results from studies and cautions including side effects.

 The Product Information is a detailed technical summary that you can access as a PDF file by clicking the ‘Product Information’ tab.
 It describes more precisely how the drug works and how it is processed by your body.
 This includes, for example, reported food interaction studies in terms of calories or fat content.
-It includes more details of the study results and a full list of side effects and drug interactions.
+It includes more details of the study results and a full list of side effects and drug interactions.(Direct link to PDF).